Written by Allie Delos Santos

 - Boost self-service options with help center articles, a knowledge base, or answers to FAQs.
 Self-support empowers customers to solve their issues.
 Instead of relying on agents for every concern, they find solutions themselves.

 - Provide a handoff to voice support when self-service is full.
 By offering a clear next step to talking to human agents, companies improve UX.
-Users can book a call at a time that works for both parties concerned.
+Users can book a call at a time that works for both parties.
 The agent already has the context to improve first-call resolution and handle time.

 - Move to a scheduled or outbound support model.
 With scheduled customer callbacks, daily call volume is easier to manage.
-Managers pair agents with clients without hold time.
+Managers pair agents with clients without holding time.
 Moreover, agents feel less pressure and are not in as high demand.

 - Use automation and AI for customers to receive automated preliminary questions through their preferred channel whenever they book a callback.
 AI analyzes the response, serves alternative solutions (help articles, links to knowledge bases), and potentially resolves issues.
 AI creates tickets for more complex issues.